theatrus/beagleboard-hardhat/README.md

 (12-bit).
 All other controls were via GPIO control from the BeagleBoard - there is no on-board MCU.

+# License

+The CERN OHL License 1.2 is used.
+Please see the accompanying LICENSE.txt file.

 # Design Status

 Boards were made for this design, and 2 prototypes were made from the